da4089/pywinsparkle/README.md

 `pip install pywinsparkle`

-Wheels are built for 32bit and 64bit versions of Windows, covering Python 2.7 and all python version after 3.3
+Wheels are built for 32bit and 64bit versions of Windows, covering Python 2.7 and all Python versions from 3.6 onwards.

-Note: If you are using one of the above versions pip throws and errror, consider upgrading pip with `pip install --upgrade pip`
+Note: If you are using one of the above versions pip throws an error, consider upgrading pip with `pip install --upgrade pip`

 ### Usage

 All of the API function wrapper names are the same as the original WinSparkle project.
-The only difference is in the argument types which are either python strings or integers.
+The only difference is in the argument types which are either Python strings or integers.
 For the callback functions, just the function object is required (ie, the name of the function without the parenthesis).

-In pywinsparkle, I have not tested created Windows Resource files, instead I have just been using `win_sparkle_set_app_details()` function.
+In PyWinSparkle, I have not tested created Windows Resource files, instead I have just been using `win_sparkle_set_app_details()` function.
 The Windows Resource files should work though.
-It is also necessary to set the appcast url with `win_sparkle_set_appcast_url()`.
+It is also necessary to set the AppCast URL with `win_sparkle_set_appcast_url()`.

 Basic Example: